Thailand Digital Nomad Visa Guide (2024)

 Expense #2: Groceries

-Due to inflation, prices of some goods in Thailand have surged and become similar to the prices in Europe.
+In 2022, due to inflation, prices of some goods in Thailand have surged and become similar to those in Europe.
+However, recently we’ve been seeing the opposite trend — prices have been falling for the past year as Thailand has been experiencing negative inflation.

 Here is a detailed list of prices of some most commonly bought groceries